At Red Kite, we view children as inspired and capable learners.

 What’s engineering to a four-year-old?
 It might be getting that block tower just a bit taller.
 Or it might be figuring out how to make a tunnel in the sand pit that doesn’t collapse.
 Counting, sorting, thinking about how things work and fiddling and tinkering are all activities we encourage.
 Some of this happens informally and some in our after-lunch Learning Groups.
 We also include specific planning for STEM, deciding in advance what concepts we want to teach and what language to use so we are ready for the “teachable moments”.

-This is a movement which began in Germany and Scandinavia.
-Children spend long periods of time in the outdoors with their teachers.
-They are taught to keep themselves safe as they climb trees, make huts, find bugs, get muddy… Forest Kindergarten takes place with appropriate clothing whatever the weather, and gives urban children the chance to get out in the fresh air and build physical and cognitive skills in a natural setting.
-Our Forest Kindergarten sessions (we call them "Park Walks") take place at Phyllis Reserve, a ten-minute walk away from the centre.
+These take place for our older children (3.5 years and over).
+They are based on the Forest Kindergarten movement which began in Germany and Scandinavia, where children spend long periods of time in the outdoors with their teachers.
+They are taught to keep themselves safe as they climb trees, make huts, find bugs, get muddy… Forest Kindergarten gives urban children the chance to get out in the fresh air and build physical and cognitive skills in a natural setting.
+Our Bush Walks take place at Phyllis Reserve, a ten-minute walk from the centre.
 Our preschoolers walk out with plenty of teachers to provide additional support.
-There is lots of excitement on Park Walk days!
+There is lots of excitement on Bush Walk days!